 How to find a job in Chicago?

 Local resources are the best place to begin your employment search.
 Look at job search engines that are specifically focused on Chicago and at local newspapers such as the Chicago Tribune (these are online as well).
-If you belong to a specialized or in-demand industry, research and contact a local recruiting agency to build connections.
+If you belong to a specialized or in-demand industry, research and contact a local recruitment agency to build connections.
 Additionally, leverage your network and membership in professional organizations as this is the best way to hear about newly listed or unadvertised jobs.

 Good to know: